genkobar/Coursera_DataScience_GetData_Project/README.md

 We read in the training activity data, and bind it to the training data set.

-We add a new column to the test data set, called “actlabel”, store corresponding activity names in the columns, delete number activity column and rename the new one.
+We add a new column to the test data set, called “actlabel”, store corresponding activity names in the column.

 At this point we confirm that the training and the test data have the same number of columns, and then join them using rbind().

+After this, we remove the number activity column, and rename the temporary "actlabel" column “activity”.

 Our new, combined, “traintest” data set contains some columns with names that may cause trouble with later processing.
 Since these are unnecessary for our final data set, we simply remove them with the function traintest <- traintest[!duplicated(names(traintest))].